Online Sorting and Translational Packing of Convex Polygons: Acknowledgements

 \section{Acknowledgements}

 We thank Shyam Narayanan for improving the upper bound algorithm in \cref{thm:SortingUpperBoundBaby} to the asymptotically tight upper bound of $O(\sqrt{n})$.

 We highly appreciate the BARC espresso machine, the comfy couches in the Creative Room, and the cucumbers.
 We also thank Linda's travel grant, Denmark for opening the borders in the right moment after a COVID-19 lockdown, and the lenient train officer who trusted the great authority of Mikkel's letter of invitation, allowing for travelling to Copenhagen and making this work possible.
+We finally thank Rosie Cohen for introducing us to the beautiful American musical with strong connections to packing algorithms.